Who This Comparison Is For

 Pros:

-- •Full JQL access to all test data - powerful for teams that live in JQL
+- •Full JQL access to all test data - powerful if your team lives in JQL

 Cons:

-- •Issue bloat - every test artifact is a Jira issue, which can significantly impact performance at scale
+- •Issue bloat - every test artifact is a Jira issue, which degrades performance at scale and pollutes backlogs, boards, and searches

-- •Steeper learning curve due to multiple custom issue types
+- •Steeper learning curve across multiple custom issue types

-Pricing: Free for small teams.
+Pricing: Free trial available.
 Paid plans based on Jira user count.

 See the full BesTest vs Xray comparison | Looking for an Xray alternative?